And that's not really surprising, because there are two kinds of 'Javi'.

 Bred originally from Siamese, Balinese, and Colorpoint Shorthair lines, the Javanese point colors are red, cream, tortie, tabby (lynx) or tortie-tabby.

-Other cat registries, including the UK's Governing Council of the Cat Fancy, and TICA (The International Cat Association) include all the point colors in cats of this type under the one, Balinese, classification.
+Other cat registries, including the UK's Governing Council of the Cat Fancy, and TICA (The International Cat Association) include all the point colors in cats of this type under the one Balinese classification.

 This first kind of Javanese has a colorpoint coat pattern, long, silky fur (ideally, around two inches long) and a thick furry tail, which is usually described as 'plume-like'.
 In order to achieve this plume, the tail hair should be longer than the coat hair.